8 Things you should know about the Anmeldung

 If your situation is one of the following, you need to register.

-- Moving from another city in Germany to Berlin
+- Going to Berlin from another city in Germany

 should I register?

-This registration is needed for most of the administrative thing you will have to do here such as opening a bank account, paying your taxes etc.
+This registration is needed for most of the administrative things you will have to do here, such as opening a bank account, paying your taxes etc.

 Not registering your address is illegal and you can get a fine for it.
 Not the most noteworthy thing you will do in Berlin for sure but mandatory and easy to do when you know how it works.